mli43/MusicMagician-IDS-final/Proposal.md

 ## Sketches and System design

 We will have one static dashboard page where the use can view the original four datasets.
 This will be out home page.
-We propose to have four pages that contains visualiztions and interactions for each dataset.
+We propose to have four pages that contains visualizations and interactions for each dataset.

 ### Full music dataset
 In this page, we plan to implement three tabs in this page.
 The user can click on one tab and contents in other tabs will be invisible.
 This is our design decision because we don't want to crowd the page with too many information, visualizations, and interactions.